disconnect/apache-websocket/README.md

 ## Building and Installation

 SCons may be used to build the module.
-However, it is currently only configured to build under Mac OS X.
+However, it is currently only configured to build under Mac OS X and Windows.

     $ scons
     $ sudo scons install

+For Windows, do not include the word `sudo` when installing the module.
+Also, the `SConstruct` file is hard-coded to look for the Apache headers and libraries in `C:\Program Files\Apache Software Foundation\Apache2.2`.
+You will need to install the headers and libraries when installing Apache.
+The `Build Headers and Libraries` option is disabled by default, so you will have to perform a `Custom` installation of Apache.
+Refer to the Apache document entitled _Using Apache HTTP Server on Microsoft Windows_ for more information.

 Alternatively, you may use `apxs` to build and install the module.
 Under Linux (at least under Ubuntu 10.04 LTS), use:

     $ sudo apxs2 -i -a -c mod_websocket.c